ionic-team/stencil-site/src/docs/guides/workers.md

 > **EXPERIMENTAL:** only available in `@stencil/core` 1.9.0-4 or up.

-[Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) are a widely supported (Chrome, Firefox, Safari, Edge and IE11) technology that allows to run JS in a different thread, maximizing the usage of multiple CPUs, but most importantly not blocking the **main thread**.
+[Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) are a widely supported technology (Chrome, Firefox, Safari, Edge and IE11) that allows to run JS in a different thread, maximizing the usage of multiple CPUs; but most importantly not blocking the **main thread**.

-The **main thread** is where Javascript runs by default, it has access to the DOM and other visual APIs, the problem is that long running JS prevents the browser for running animations (CSS animations, transitions, canvas, svg...), making it look like it's frozen.
-That's why if your application needs to run CPU-intensive JS, Web Workers is your best friend.
+The **main thread** is where Javascript runs by default, it has access to the DOM and other visual APIs, the problem is that long running JS prevents the browser from running animations (CSS animations, transitions, canvas, svg...), making your site to look frozen.
+That's why if your application needs to run CPU-intensive tasks, Web Workers will be a great help.

 ## When to use them?

-Web Workers come with several costs:
+First thing to understand is when to use a Web Workers or not, since it comes with a set of costs and limitations:

-- You can't access the dom.
+- You can't access the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).
 - You can't access any of the `@stencil/core` API, or use or declare a component.
 - Isolated state (each worker has their own memory space).
 - Big overhead passing data back and forward between workers and main thread.
 - Communication is always asynchronous.
-- You can only pass primitives and objects that implement the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) objects.
+- You can **only** pass primitives and objects that implement the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) objects.

 This is why you should try to:

 - Use pure and functional algorithms in workers. `(input1, input2) => output`
+- Never pass class instances or functions.
-- Minimize passing data back and forward
+- Minimize passing data back and forward.
-- Minimize state within the worker (don't put redux inside a worker)
+- Minimize state within the worker (don't put redux inside a worker!).
+- The cost of a worker will be easily amortized because you will be doing some CPU-intensive work.

-## How does workers "work"?
+## How vanilla Web Workers "work"?

 Web Workers comes with a `Worker` API, that works the following way: